 What type of building can I erect without planning permission?

-This is a site specific it will depend on your location, siting of your property, size of proposed extension or building, existing extensions etc. Certain domestic extensions, outbuildings and agricultural buildings as well as state infrastructure are exempt from planning permission.
+This is site specific.
+It will depend on location, siting of the property, size of proposed extension or building, existing extensions etc. Certain domestic extensions, outbuildings and agricultural buildings as well as state infrastructure are exempt from planning permission.
 These exempted developments are set out in the Planning and Development Act 2000 & 2001

 I have planning permission, Whats the next step?

-If the local authority decides to give you planning permission, you will get a notice of intention to grant planning permission.
-If no one appeals the decision to An Bord Pleanála within 4 weeks of the date of this decision, you will get grant of permission from the local authority.
-Before you start building though, you will need to ensure that any conditions attached to the grant of planning are addressed.
-Once this is done a commencement notice application is applied for to notify the Local Authority Building Control department that you intend to start work between 14 and 28 days after submission of the form.
+If the local authority decides to grant planning permission, a notice of intention to grant planning permission will be issued.
+If no objections or appeals to that decision are made to An Bord Pleanála within 4 weeks of the date of this decision, a grant of permission from the local authority will e issued.
+Before building works can commence, any conditions attached to the grant of planning need to be addressed.
+Once this is done a commencement notice application is applied for to notify the Local Authority Building Control department that work will commence between 14 and 28 days after submission of the form.